screener-io/screener-storybook/README.md

 - RECOMMENDATION: when using Sauce Connect with screener-storybook, it is highly recommended to run tests with a [static Storybook build](#testing-with-static-storybook-app).

-- Using Sauce Connect version `4.6.2`.
+- Using an up-to-date version of Sauce Connect.
+You can inspect this by running `sc --version`.

 - Sauce Connect Integration requires all browsers to be Sauce Labs Browsers.
 An error is thrown when using non-Sauce browsers.